 12-factor approach and app methodology in mobile app development

 With the passing era, the potency of developing web applications has changed colossally.
 The journey of transition is not easy.
-Earlier developers were comfortable with deploying on one server but with advancement and workload, they have to tackle multiple servers and distribution of load.
+Earlier developers were comfortable with deploying on one server, but with advancement and workload, they had to tackle multiple servers and the distribution of load.
 The combination of different files with each other or originating from different servers is also taken into consideration.

 Adam Wiggins, the co-founder of Heroku proposed a methodology called “the twelve-factor app approach/methodology” in the year 2011 to resolve the developer’s confusion.